 Employers are required to carry insurance coverage for workers injured in the course of their job.
 Benefits under workers’ compensation are established by New York state law, and the Workers’ Compensation Board governs eligibility rules and appeals of denied claims.

-NYC Disability Claim Attorneys
+NYC Workers’ Compensation Attorneys

-If you have been injured in a workplace accident, or developed an occupational disease, The Klein Law Group, P.C. can help ensure that you are approved for all benefits you are entitled to receive – including any additional benefits you were not aware of.
-Our firm represents clients throughout the New York City metro area, including Long Island and Westchester County.
+If you have been injured in a workplace accident, or developed an occupational disease, The Klein Law Group, P.C., can help ensure that you are approved for all benefits you are entitled to receive – including any additional benefits you were not aware of.
+Our firm represents clients throughout the New York City metro area, including Manhattan, Long Island and Westchester County.

 Primary Benefits Under Workers’ Compensation